liveunix/liveunix-site/content/_index.md

 # liveunix

-we store and collect data about linux distributions and bsd systems. data consists in all useful information about the systems along with the latest version and the up-to-date download links to iso and stage3.
+we store and collect data about linux distributions and bsd operating systems. data consists in all useful information about the systems along with the latest version and the up-to-date download links to iso and stage3.